aquasecurity/trivy/docs/docs/coverage/language/golang.md

 such as `go mod download`, `go mod tidy`, etc.
 Trivy traverses `$GOPATH/pkg/mod` and collects those extra information.

+#### stdlib
+By default, `Go` selects the higher version from of `toolchan` or local version of `Go`.
+See [toolchain] for more details.
+But Trivy doesn't use third-party application or utilities, so Trivy can't detect the local version of `Go`.

+This is why Trivy uses the `toolchain` version for `stdlib` - as the minimum required version for the `go.mod` file.

 ### Go binaries
 Trivy scans binaries built by Go, which include [module information](https://tip.golang.org/doc/go1.18#go-version).
 If there is a Go binary in your container image, Trivy automatically finds and scans it.